At the Naming Party of the Voice Assistants

 Alright, Let’s see if there is a historic meaning to these names.

-How simple are these sounds for an untrained voice?
+How simple are these words for an untrained voice?

-If we look into the history of languages, it is interesting to see simplifications in complex words as they propagate across geography to accommodate a wide range of people, not necessarily trained and schooled for complex sounds.
+If we look into the history of words, it is interesting to see simplifications in complex words.
+Words propagate across geography to accommodate a wide range of people, and the masses are not trained and schooled for articulating back to back mixed consonant sounds.

 Interestingly, Telugu “Siri” is a linguistic simplification of the Sanskrit term “Shri” which is kind of harder to pronounce.
 And the assistant Siri passes the test of time in adopting a simple name.

 Interestingly, Alexa is supposed to be a linguistic simplification of the Sanskrit ‘raksha’.
-It has 3 modifications over its basic name and is a great topic for linguistic transformations as it is not quite obvious.
+It has 3 modifications over its original name, and is a great topic for linguistic transformations, and is not quite obvious.

-a) The complex R becomes the simpler L and this is common in Arabic, Sanskrit to Indian and in other languages too
+a) The complex R becomes the simpler L and this is common in Arabic, Indian and in other languages too

 b) A vowel is added before a consonant for ease.
-This can be seen in Arabic words and native Hindi speakers like istri for stri..
+This can be seen in native Hindi speakers like istri for stri..

 And we have “a le ksa”